itmustalwaysbenight/sidenote/_posts/2024-09-12-3Blue1Brown-transformers.md

 date: 2024-09-12
 ---

-# Attention in Transformers, Visually Explained: Summary and Insights

-I recently watched a video lecture titled *Attention in Transformers, Visually Explained*, and this post documents my learning process.
-The goal is to break down the key concepts in a conversational but accurate manner, demonstrating my understanding of attention mechanisms in transformers.

-## Transformers and Their Context

-Transformers play a central role in modern AI, especially in large language models (LLMs).
-They were first introduced in the 2017 paper titled *Attention is All You Need*.
-The main job of a transformer is to predict the next word in a sequence of text by using a mechanism called **attention**.

-The input to a transformer is split into **tokens**—often words or subwords—and each token is mapped to a high-dimensional vector, called an **embedding**.
-These embeddings carry semantic meaning, like how certain directions in this space can represent gender, such as the difference between masculine and feminine nouns.
-The transformer’s job is to refine these embeddings to include not just the word itself, but also its context.

-## Motivation for Attention

-One key issue attention addresses is ambiguity in word meaning based on context.
-Consider the word *mole*:
-- "American true mole"
-- "One mole of carbon dioxide"
-- "Take a biopsy of the mole"

-In these examples, *mole* means different things, but the initial embedding doesn’t reflect that—it only encodes the word itself.
-Attention enables the model to adjust the embedding so that it reflects the specific meaning based on context.

-## How Attention Works

-Let’s take a basic example: “a fluffy blue creature roamed the verdant forest.”
-The adjectives *fluffy* and *blue* should modify the meaning of *creature*.
-After the initial token embeddings, attention allows the transformer to update the meaning of *creature* by incorporating the context provided by its adjectives.

-### Query, Key, and Value Mechanism

-The attention mechanism works through three vectors for each token:
-1. **Query vector** (\( q \)): A compressed vector that helps identify relevant tokens.
-2. **Key vector** (\( k \)): A vector that encodes the ability of a token to answer queries.
-3. **Value vector** (\( v \)): The information passed to other tokens.

-These vectors are computed using matrices of learnable parameters.
-For example, the **query matrix** (\( W_q \)) multiplies the embedding to produce the query vector \( q \), which helps the model "ask" if certain words (like adjectives) are relevant.

-The **dot product** of the query and key vectors determines how closely aligned two words are, i.e., how much one word attends to another.
-These dot products are scaled and then passed through a **softmax** function, which normalizes them to a probability distribution.

-Finally, the **value vectors** are used to update the embeddings.
-For instance, the value vector of *fluffy* is added to *creature*’s embedding, refining its meaning to something closer to a “fluffy creature.”

-### Multi-Headed Attention

-A single **attention head** as described above handles one aspect of contextual updating, such as adjective-noun relationships.
-However, transformers use **multi-headed attention**, where multiple attention heads run in parallel, each capturing different patterns.
-For example, one head might focus on adjectives while another tracks syntactic relationships like subject-verb dependencies.

-In large models like GPT-3, there can be **96 attention heads** per layer, all working simultaneously, enabling the model to capture a wide array of relationships and nuances.

-### The Cost of Attention

-The size of the attention pattern scales with the **square of the context size**, which can become computationally expensive as the context window grows.
-Increasing the context size is a key challenge in scaling large models, but innovations in this area aim to make larger contexts more efficient.

-## Final Thoughts

-The attention mechanism is both powerful and parallelizable, making it essential for the scalability of transformers.
-By enabling models to learn rich contextual relationships, attention helps refine word embeddings, allowing the model to accurately predict the next token based on the broader context.

-Watching this lecture deepened my understanding of transformers and attention, especially the nuances of the **query-key-value** structure and how multi-headed attention enhances the model's ability to capture complex relationships in text.
+# Summary of Attention in Transformers, Visually Explained

+I watched and summarized the video *Attention in Transformers, Visually Explained*.
+The video breaks down the attention mechanism, a critical component of transformers, widely used in modern AI systems.

+## What is Attention?

+Transformers, introduced in the paper *Attention is All You Need*, are designed to predict the next token in a sequence.
+The key innovation is the attention mechanism, which adjusts word embeddings based on the surrounding context.
+Initially, each token is associated with a high-dimensional vector, known as an embedding.
+But without attention, these embeddings lack context.

+For example, the word *mole* has different meanings based on the surrounding words: "American true mole", "one mole of carbon dioxide", and "take a biopsy of the mole".
+The attention mechanism helps refine these embeddings by pulling in relevant context.

+## Queries, Keys, and Values

+Attention operates using three primary matrices:
+- **Query (Q)**: Represents the current word's request for context.
+- **Key (K)**: Contains information from the surrounding words.
+- **Value (V)**: Holds the information that will be transferred if there is a match.

+Each word's embedding generates a query vector \\( Q \\) by multiplying the embedding by the query matrix \\( W_q \\).
+Similarly, the key vector \\( K \\) is produced by multiplying the embedding by the key matrix \\( W_k \\), and the value vector \\( V \\) is derived by multiplying the embedding by the value matrix \\( W_v \\).

+The alignment between queries and keys is computed through the dot product:
+$$
+q_i \cdot k_j
+$$
+This forms a grid of dot products, with each dot product representing how much attention one word should pay to another.

+## The Attention Pattern

+These dot products are normalized using a softmax function to ensure that the attention weights sum to 1:
+$$
+\text{softmax}\left( \frac{q_i \cdot k_j}{\sqrt{d_k}} \right)
+$$
+Here, \\( d_k \\) is the dimension of the key space, which stabilizes the computation.
+The normalized attention weights are then used to take a weighted sum of the value vectors:
+$$
+\text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right) V
+$$

+## Masking and Scaling

+During training, transformers predict multiple next tokens in parallel, so we mask out future tokens to avoid "leaking" information from later tokens.
+This is done by setting certain values in the attention grid to negative infinity before applying softmax, ensuring that the future doesn't influence the past.

+## Multi-Headed Attention

+Rather than applying a single attention mechanism, transformers use *multi-headed attention*, which runs multiple attention mechanisms in parallel.
+Each head has its own query, key, and value matrices, allowing the model to focus on different aspects of the context simultaneously.
+GPT-3, for instance, uses 96 attention heads per block.

+## Counting Parameters

+The video provides a parameter count for the attention mechanism.
+Each query, key, and value matrix in a single attention head has dimensions of \\( d_{model} \\times d_{k} \\).
+In GPT-3, these dimensions lead to millions of parameters, especially when scaled across 96 attention heads and 96 layers.

+In practice, the value matrix is factored into two smaller matrices:
+1. **Value down matrix**: Projects the value vector to a smaller space.
+2. **Value up matrix**: Maps the smaller vector back to the original embedding space.

+This reduces the number of parameters while maintaining flexibility.